-Academic Program Affiliation(s): Bard Conservatory of Music: Harp
+Academic Program Affiliation(s): Bard Conservatory of Music, Bard Conservatory of Music: Graduate Instrumental Arts, Bard Conservatory of Music: Harp